Tesla seeks court approval of win in engineer's defamation case

 Dec 3 (Reuters) - Tesla Inc TSLA.O has asked a U.S. court to affirm its recent victory in an arbitration with a former engineer who claimed the automaker fired and defamed her for raising concerns about defective floormats and contracting practices.

-Tesla in a petition filed in San Francisco federal court on Thursday said an arbitrator in a Nov.
+In a petition filed in San Francisco federal court on Thursday, Tesla said an arbitrator in a Nov.
 3 decision rejected Cristina Balan's claims that the company falsely accused her of criminal conduct in response to a 2017 Huffington Post article about her firing.

 In March, a California-based appeals court ruled that Balan was required to arbitrate the defamation claims because they were directly related to her employment with Tesla.

-The company on Thursday asked the court to confirm the arbitrator's decision, which could open the door for Balan to challenge it.
+The company on Thursday asked the court to confirm the arbitrator's decision, which opens the door for Balan to challenge it.

-A lawyer for Balan did not immediately respond to a request for comment.
+Balan said in an email on Friday that she would seek to vacate the arbitration award "due to fraud, corruption, bias ... and manifest disregard for the law."

-Balan in a 2019 lawsuit said she was fired shortly after sending an email to Tesla chief executive Elon Musk claiming contracts were being awarded based on friendships regardless of price or quality.
+In a 2019 lawsuit, Balan said she was fired shortly after sending an email to Tesla Chief Executive Elon Musk claiming contracts were being awarded based on friendships regardless of price or quality.

 Balan had also raised concerns about floormats in Tesla's Model S curling up under the pedals.